Residence Life Assistant (RLA) Selection Timeline - Fall 2018

 The number of open RLA positions varies by semester.
 Some semesters we need many new people to fill positions; sometimes we need only a few.
 It depends on how many RLAs are graduating or stepping down.
 We will have a preliminary count of open positions for the upcoming academic year when it is time for interviews to occur, but that number is subject to change.

 What are the benefits of being a RLA?

-I didn't get hired by any hall.
-Is there still a chance one will call me?
+I didn't get hired for a position.
+Is there still a chance someone will call me?

-Yes, there is a possibility that you can still get called for an interview or a job offer after Phase II ends.
-Occasionally, after Supervisors/Hall Directors hire for all of the anticipated empty positions, another opening can come up for any number of reasons.
+Yes, there is a possibility you can still be offered a position after the initial RLA recruitment process has ended.
+Occasionally, after Supervisors/Community Directors hire for all of the anticipated empty positions, another opening can come up for any number of reasons.
 In this case, Supervisors/CDs may call candidates to offer them a position.
 As well, you can be placed on an alternate list for selection for the Spring 2020 semester.

 How do I best prepare to be hired?